 MEMS3 Map Switching on Very Tight ECUs – Enables Map Switching on MG ZT Turbo

-Download Link: https://andrewrevill.co.uk/Downloads/MEMS3Tools.zip
+Download Link: https://andrewrevill.co.uk/Downloads/MEMSTools.zip

 I was recently asked to looked at extending my dual-map live-switching system to cover Land Rover Freelander ECUs.
 These were unable to implement the original solution due to lack of free firmware EEPROM space.
 I wrote this up here: MEMS3 Extended Firmware Memory Map.
 Unfortunately, the techniques I developed there were still insufficient to allow dual map switching on an MG ZT turbo ECU.
 These ECUs have so little spare firmware space and such large maps that even with the additional 8kB released in that article, there was not enough space to fit a second map in the firmware area.

 It is, however, still (just) possible to get two maps and the switching code installed onto these ECUs, using all of the following techniques.
-These are now fully supported in MEMS3 Mapper Version 7.45 Release or later.
+These are now fully supported in MEMS Mapper Version 7.45 Release or later.

 · Rearranging the memory map to gain an additional 8kB of firmware space, as described previously.